Author: Melissa A. Silver, XpertHR Legal Editor

 Timing.
 Reverification must occur no later than when the employee's employment authorization or employment authorization document expires, whichever event happens first.

 Employee Identity Issues.
 The employer should complete a new Form I-9 if it discovers that its employee has been working under a false identity and has subsequently obtained work authorization immigration status under his or her actual identity and he or she wants to update his or her employment records.
-When completing the new form, the employer should enter the original hire date in section two of the form and attach the new form to the old form.
+When completing the new form, the employer should enter the original hire date in Section 2 of the form and attach the new form to the old form.
 Employers should also draft a memo documenting the reason for completing the new form.
 If a new Form I-9 is completed and the employer is an E-Verify participating employer, then it should verify the new information through E-Verify.

 An employer is not required to terminate the employee's employment if he or she was working under a false identity, but is now currently work authorized.
 Nonetheless, employers should consult with their internal policies, other applicable laws or contractual obligations, which may require termination of that individual's employment for being dishonest about his or her identity.